bThink-BGU/BPjs/README.md

 ### 2018-04-44
 * :sparkles: Starting to test the new Rhino, with continuation comparisons.
+* :sparkles: Split the stateful visited state store to hash-based and full-state-based.

 ### 2018-03-22
 * :put_litter_in_its_place: Removed extra logging.